Climate-based bean planting guide for Edmundston, New Brunswick

 Typical days to maturity 50–65

-Gardeners usually sow outdoors around May 21.
+Beans are usually sown directly outdoors around May 28, with a typical local planting window of May 21 to June 4.
 Most varieties need about 50–65 days to reach maturity.

 Beans are usually workable in Edmundston with normal timing and reasonable variety choice.
 This is a good fit, but it still rewards gardeners who stay close to the local season.

-Edmundston usually gives bean a little less frost-free time than many other New Brunswick locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Edmundston usually gives beans a little less frost-free time than many other New Brunswick locations.

 Best local strategy: Use the normal sowing window and focus on steady growth so the crop keeps its seasonal buffer.